coala/coala/docs/Getting_Involved/Writing_Good_Commits.rst

 -  Maximum of 72 chars excluding newline for *each* line.
 -  Not mandatory - but helps explain what you're doing.
 -  Should describe the reasoning for your changes.
-This is especially important for complex changes that are not self explanatory.
+This is especially important for complex changes that are not self-explanatory.
 This is also the right place to write about related bugs.

 Issue reference